Open-Paws/Datasets/open_assistant/README.md

 ## Files and Scripts

 ### `oasst2_criteria_ranking.ipynb`
-This Google Colab files assigns a CRITERIA score to each message in the dataset.
+This Google Colab file assigns a CRITERIA score to each message in the dataset.
 The CRITERIA score helps in evaluating the content's relevance and quality.

 ### `merge_jsonl.py`
 This script is used to merge files that have been augmented with a CRITERIA score into a single dataset.